 This series of free, interactive modules, developed by APHL in collaboration with the Centers for Disease Control and Prevention, promotes competency, quality and safety in common mycobacteriology testing practices.
 Designed for laboratorians at all levels of experience, each module in the series is complimented by references and resources.
 Modules are available in PDF format for use in laboratory training programs.

 Tuberculosis Main Page

 TB Lab Assessment Tool

-Proceedings of the 7th National Conference on Laboratory Aspects of Tuberculosis
+Conference Presentations from the 8th National Conference on Laboratory Aspects of TB

 A New WHO Report, “Anti-Tuberculosis Drug Resistance in the World,” Reveals that Multidrug-Resistant Tuberculosis (MDR-TB) is at the Highest Level Ever